ironbar/orangutan/reports/04_Modeling.md

 by moving forward and backward, or at least to get the reward.
 I have to modify that level thus.
 I also saw an agent cheating on the bridge level by jumping and climbing later.

+There could be an error with the number of arenas used for training.

 ### Results

+The first submissions achieve a poor score of 35 on LB, however it may be caused by using just 4 arenas.

 <!---

 ## Iteration n.
 Iteration_title